 Read on

-Make room for writing.
+Make room for improve writing skills

 Set aside a small portion of your home for writing.
 Dedicating space entirely to paper can help your teens focus on improving their writing skills by eliminating distractions.